mikolaj2268/Cryptocurrencies_app_Java/README.md

 This project was created by:

-Wojciech Michaluk
+-   Mikołaj Mróz
-Mikołaj Mróz
+-   Michał Binda
-Michał Binda
+-   Wojciech Michaluk

-It was a final project of university corse.
+It was a final project of university course.